Summer 2020 Program Dates: July 3rd – August 8th

 - Ongoing Support: Throughout the remainder of a Scholar’s Georgetown career, ongoing academic and personal support includes one-on-one meetings with the Program Director and Academic Advisor; seminars, workshops and information sessions related to campus resources, majors, internships, study abroad, research opportunities and careers; cultural and social outings; and community service opportunities.

 - Scholarship: Scholars who have received a need-based financial aid package may be eligible for a $1,700 scholarship to compensate for lost summer wages, which will be applied directly to the student’s account.
-This scholarship will be awarded for three years, beginning during the Scholar’s freshman year, as long as the student remains an active participant in the program, demonstrates financial need, and makes satisfactory progress toward graduation.
+This scholarship will be awarded for three years, beginning during the Scholar’s first- year, as long as the student remains an active participant in the program, demonstrates financial need, and makes satisfactory progress toward graduation.

 During the admissions process, the Office of Undergraduate Admissions nominates eligible applicants to be considered for the Community Scholars Program.
 A committee comprising representatives of CMEA, the Office of Student Financial Services, the Office of Undergraduate Admissions, and the Georgetown College Dean’s Office reviews the applicants to determine which students will be admitted and offered a place in the program.
 The committee bases its decisions on the applicants’ academic and personal achievements and their commitment to the transformative power of education in the face of adversity.

-- Priority registration for Fall semester
+- Priority registration for fall semester

 - Introduction to Academic Deans, Financial Aid Counselors, and other campus administrators